 Yep, that's about it for me when it comes to Batman.

-Recently a reader wrote to ask if I had any Batman themed recipes on my blog and I had to sadly say, “no”.
+Recently a reader wrote to ask if I had any Batman-themed recipes on my blog and I had to sadly say, "no".
 But today I am rectifying that situation.
 I thought with the new Lego Batman movie out in theaters right now it was the perfect time to create these Batman Piñata Cookies.
-It’s been too long since I made a candy filled piñata style cookie and I found the perfect set of Batman cookie cutters to use for this project. (affiliate link)

 - Roll your cookie dough out on a silicone baking mat using a silicone rolling pin and you don't have to add any flour or cocoa powder to your work surface.